baibaratsky/php-mailgun/README.md

 The library requires PHP 5.2 compiled with [cURL extension](http://www.php.net/manual/en/book.curl.php).

-It is pretty easy to send a message using this library:
+It’s pretty easy to send a message using this library:
 ```php
 $mailgun = new MailgunApi('example.com', 'key-somekey');